wpsharks/s2member-kb/tutorials/2015/155-building-an-api-notification-handler-webhook.md

 github-issue: https://github.com/websharks/s2member-kb/issues/155
 ---

-## API / Notifications (Event-Driven)
+## API / Event-Driven Notifications

 If you've tinkered with the s2Member plugin for any length of time, you've probably seen that it comes with an advanced feature for site owners and developers; located in this section of your Dashboard with s2Member installed.

 See: **Dashboard ⥱ s2Member ⥱ API / Notifications**

-## How are These Event-Driven Notifications Useful?
+## How are These Notifications Useful?

 Event-driven Notifications can be sent via email to any number of recipients.
 They can _also_ be connected to 3rd-party services like InfusionSoft™, other CRMs, or to custom scripts (e.g., [WordPress MUST USE Plugins](http://codex.wordpress.org/Must_Use_Plugins)).